verrazzano/console/README.md

 ### Start server

-To run the Console application in a local web server, execute following command:
+To run the Console application in a local web server, run following command:

 ```bash
   ojet serve